silkroadnomad/DoichainPlaygroundSvelte/README.md

 - [ ] research and test DoiWallet and ElectrumDoi seed phrases and keys

 ## Nice 2 have:
+- [ ] progress bar or similar when loading many transactions
 - [ ] indexDB cache for transaction history and its transactions
 - [ ] add xpub support for transaction list (full wallet balance and transactions)
 - [x] choose current ElectrumX from random list